ray-project/ray/rllib/algorithms/dreamerv3/README.md

 )
 ```

 Great!
-Now, let's use this config and start our experiment run.
+Now, let's use this config file and start our experiment.
 We will use the exact same
-command lines as above (for Atari100k and DM Control Suite):
+command line as the ones introduced above (for Atari100k and the DM Control Suite benchmarks):

 ```shell
 $ rllib train file flappy_bird.py
 ```

+This should be it.
+Feel free to try out running this on multiple GPUs using these
+more advanced config examples [here (Atari100k)](../../tuned_examples/dreamerv3/atari_100k.py) and [here (DM Control Suite)](../../tuned_examples/dreamerv3/dm_control_suite_vision.py).

 ## Results
 Our results on the Atari 100k and (visual) DeepMind Control Suite benchmarks match those